Drilled Lashing Joint - How to join bamboo together

-Bamboo is one of the most useful plants as it can be used to make houses, traps, cages, furniture, tools, weapons, bridges, rafts, towers, fences, water wheels, irrigation pipes, and thousands of other items.
+Bamboo is one of the most useful plants on the planet, as it can be used to make houses, traps, cages, furniture, tools, weapons, bridges, rafts, towers, fences, water wheels, irrigation pipes, and thousands of other items.

-The challenge however, is learning how to connect those bamboo canes.
+The challenge however, is learning how to connect bamboo canes.

 Bamboo poles can be tied together using any of the traditional lashing knots, such as the square lashing, round lashing, diagonal lashing, shear lashing, tripod lashing, floor lashing, or ladder lashing.
-But, there are also more advanced techniques for joining or lashing bamboo sticks together by using pegs or braces of which we will show some examples below:
+There are also more advanced techniques for how to join bamboo together by using pegs or braces of which we will show some examples below:

 One of the simplest bamboo joints is the drilled lashing joint.